campbell000/blog/content/articles/stop-putting-yourself-in-box.md

 Don't these descriptors sound romantic?
 Shouldn't *everyone* want to be described in a such a way?

-Therefore, whether or not it truly reflects themselves, many people tend to force these preconceived notions upon themselves in order to more-closely match those that they admire so that they may *also* be great.
+Therefore, whether or not they're accurate, many people tend to force these preconceived notions upon themselves in order to mirror other "great" people.
+This can happen either consciously or subconsciously.

-But by doing so, they have put themselves in a "box" that neatly dictates who they should be and what they should be interested in.
+By doing so, they have put themselves in a "box" that neatly dictates who they should be and what they should be interested in.
 In other words, they have created for themselves an "idealized self".

 By "idealized self", I mean a perception of oneself that aligns with who we *want* to be.
 It's a compartmentalized aspect of our personality and consciousness that drives us to change who we are.